stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ex3 = [12]
 ```

-So, we found a way to encode the *length* of a list-like data type in
+So, we found a way to encode the *length* of a list-like data structure in
 its *type*, and it is a *type error* if the number of elements in
 a vector does not agree with then length given in its type.
 We will
-now see several use cases, where this additional piece of information
+shortly see several use cases, where this additional piece of information
-allows us to be more precise in our types.
+allows us to be more precise in the types and rule out additional
+programming mistakes.
+But first, we need to quickly clarify some
+jargon.

 #### Type Indices versus Type Parameters